Castaway Cay Guide & Tips

-Castaway Cay is Disney Cruise Line’s private island in the Bahamas, and is a common port of call for virtually all Disney Caribbean-bound cruise ships.
-This guide provides tips for visiting Castaway Cay, including things to do and not to do and how to make the most of your time on Castaway Cay.
+Castaway Cay is Disney Cruise Line’s private island in the Bahamas, and is a common port of call for virtually all DCL Caribbean-bound itineraries.
+This guide provides info & tips for visiting, including things to do, planning advice, and how to make the most of your day.
+(Updated December 27, 2019.)

 Like so many things Disney, there is a convoluted backstory to go along with Castaway Cay, some of which you can pick up on as you wander the island, looking at signs and other little clues.
-However, we don’t think it’s possible to grasp the whole backstory from what you see alone.
-If you’re really interested in Disney backstories, we recommend printing the full backstory out ahead of time and taking it with you.
+However, it’s not possible to grasp the whole backstory from what you see alone.
+We recommend reading the full backstory ahead of time–or even taking it with you.
 I’ll give you context to some of what you see, and make the experience more enjoyable.

 As for the real life backstory of Castaway Cay?
 It was previously known as Gorda Cay and was literally overtaken by an American businessman named Frank Barber used the on the airstrip as a hub for smuggling drugs into the United States, before ultimately being arrested.
 If you ask, some Crew Members will give you this real backstory to the island, although it is not the Disney-approved backstory, for obvious reasons.